- What is a molar pregnancy?

 Molar pregnancy complications

 In some cases, after removal of a molar pregnancy, a number of cells may remain behind and develop into gestational trophoblastic neoplasia (GTN), which is cancerous and can be very serious if left untreated.
 However, GTN has a very good prognosis, with a near 100 percent cure rate.
-There are two types of GTN that can result from a molar pregnancy:
+There are several types of GTN that can result from a molar pregnancy, including:

-Persistent trophoblastic disease (PTD): Also known as an invasive mole or chorioadenoma destruens, PTD is where part of the mole remains in the body and can grow quickly into a locally invasive tumor.
+Invasive mole: Also known as an invasive hydatidiform mole or chorioadenoma destruens, this is where part of the mole remains in the body and can grow quickly into a locally invasive tumor.
 This is more likely to occur after a complete molar pregnancy.

-Choriocarcinoma: A very rare cancer which grows from the placenta and can metastasize (spread) throughout the body if left untreated.
-It can also occur after a healthy pregnancy or a miscarriage, but those with a molar pregnancy are at a higher risk.
+Choriocarcinoma: This is the most aggressive form of GTN, a cancer which grows from the placenta and can metastasize (spread) throughout the body if left untreated.
+It can also occur postpartum after a healthy pregnancy or a miscarriage, but those with a molar pregnancy are at a higher risk.

 Molar pregnancies are commonly discovered during the first routine ultrasound scan of a pregnancy.
 If a person develops bleeding in early pregnancy, the doctor will normally arrange a scan, in which case the condition may be found sooner.